Outline of the Course: Units and Components

 • Commentary on Court Proceedings

-• Tickets/Police Reports and Arrests
+• Tickets/Police Reports & Criminal Records

-• Codes of Conduct and Position Statements
+• Rules of Professional Conduct and Responsibility

 • Client Communications